Form 1099-R Preview

 The form's central element is Box 7 — Distribution Code, which classifies every distribution and determines its tax treatment.
 Code 7 (normal distribution, age 59½+) means ordinary income with no penalty.
 Code G (direct rollover) means no tax at all.
 Code 1 (early, no exception) means ordinary income plus a 10% additional tax — though the penalty can be avoided by claiming an exception on Form 5329.

 For 2025, the IRS introduced Code Y for Qualified Charitable Distributions, making it easier to separately identify tax-free IRA-to-charity transfers from regular distributions.
-The automatic rollover threshold also increased to $7,000 under SECURE 2.0, and the RMD starting age is now 73 for most account holders.
+SECURE 2.0 also added Codes L (emergency personal expense distributions) and W (domestic abuse survivor distributions) — both available for distributions after December 31, 2023.
+The automatic rollover threshold also increased to $7,000 under SECURE 2.0, and the RMD starting age is now 73 for account holders born 1951–1959, and will rise to 75 for those born 1960 or later (effective 2033).

 Our free online 1099-R tool provides the current official IRS form, allowing recipients to review what was reported to the IRS and verify each box against their distribution records.
-For a complete guide to Box 7 codes, rollover rules, RMDs, and tax reporting, see our complete 1099-R guide for 2026.
+For a step-by-step narrative walkthrough of every scenario — rollovers, RMDs, Roth conversions, inherited IRAs, and QCDs — see our complete 1099-R filling guide.
+You may also find these related pages useful: Form W-4P (withholding on periodic payments), Form W-4R (withholding on nonperiodic distributions), and Form 5498 (IRA contribution reporting).

 PDF Awesome is an independent online platform providing form-filling tools and is not affiliated with, endorsed by, or officially connected to any government agency, including but not limited to the IRS, SSA, USCIS, or Department of State.
 PDF Awesome is not a law firm, and the tools, forms, and information provided on this website do not constitute legal, tax, or professional advice.
 Users are solely responsible for ensuring that the forms they use are current, accurate, and appropriate for their specific needs.
 For official forms, always refer to the relevant government agency's website.
 For legal or tax advice, consult a qualified attorney or tax professional.
 PDF Awesome provides tools to help you fill out forms — we do not create, issue, or certify government documents.